gfranzini/tracer-manual/configuration/step-2-featuringtraining.md

 As you can see, there exists also a third type of _Featuring_ implementation, _Non-statistic Approaches_.
 These aren’t part of TRACER.
 Among these, _Verba dicendi_ featuring could be used for fragmentary texts but it’s not a stable feature; _Surface Features_, for example quotation marks, are also an unstable feature as they don’t always occur in historical texts; for _Canonical References_, please consult the research of Dr Matteo Romanello; for _Signal Processing_ see [Seo and Croft \(2008\)](/references.md).

+## Features

+TRACER supports 10 different features or featuring units, from words as features to 10-gram features.
+Generally, features of 3-4 grams are sufficient for text reuse analyses.
+The _n_ in 'n-gram' could be a character or a word.

+### Feature density

+## Types of Featuring

+### Overlapping

+### Non-overlapping

+### Shingling or hash-breaking?

+#### Hash-breaking

+#### Shingling

+Both bigram and trigram shingling work to detect the example reuse above in strings 1 and 2.
+It doesn’t matter what method we use.
+What changes, however, is _performance_.

+## Customising parameters or _properties_